Starburst Galaxy

 • The Table sample panel previews the mapped table.

-• To complete the configuration, click Map stream to columns.
+• To complete the configuration, click Create schema.

 Data ingest begins in approximately 1-2 minutes.
 You can run SELECT queries on the live table like you would on any other table.